guillaumebrunerie/Chromiarch-OS/README.md

 any data which is stored in the cloud of course, that’s the whole point of Chrome OS.

 You should now be in Chrome OS with the dev mode switch on.
-The only difference with earlier is that you have now access to a (root) shell.
-You can access it either via the dev console in tty2 (accessible with Ctrl + Alt + ->, because -> = F2, and you can come back to X with Ctrl + Alt + <-) or via crosh: press Ctrl + Alt + T in Chrome and use the "shell" command.
+The only difference with earlier is that you have now access to a shell.
+You can access it either via the dev console in tty2 (accessible with `Ctrl + Alt + ->`, because `-> = F2`, and you can come back to X with `Ctrl + Alt + <-`) or via crosh: press `Ctrl + Alt + T` in Chrome and use the "shell" command.
 You can either connect as root or connect as chronos and use "sudo".
 But for now / is still mounted read-only and verification of cryptographic signatures is still active.

 Partitions
 ----------